kalinrow/geckoclient/README.md

 # Control the light
 The lights can be switched via the broker.
 To do so simple use the command topic `%prefix%/whirlpool/lights/cmnd` and send the text `set_lights=HI` for on and `set_lights=OFF` for off.

+# Known Issues
+Sometimes getting the target temperature in case it is set directly on the pool does not work.
+Similar sometimes setting the targe temperature is not working too.
+I hope to be able to improve that in the coming month.

 # Acknowledgements

  - Inspired by https://github.com/gazoodle/geckolib and https://github.com/chicago6061/in.touch2.